POskar/GenerativeMLForPrecisionMedicine/README.md

 - Contribution to robust methods for handling missing data in high-stakes healthcare scenarios.
 - Practical application insights of generative models in precision medicine.

+### Getting Started

+To get started with the project, follow these steps:

+1. Clone this repository to your local machine.
+2. Before running the code, pleases init and update necessary submodules by running `git submodule init` and `git submodule update` in terminal.

 ---

 **References:**